Belleville, New Jersey: Local government

 Belleville is governed within the Faulkner Act, formally known as the Optional Municipal Charter Law, under the Council-Manager form of New Jersey municipal government.
 The township is one of 42 municipalities (of the 564) statewide that use this form of government.
-The governing body is comprised of a seven-member Township Council, of which two members are elected at-large, one is elected at-large as a mayor, and one each is chosen from four wards, with elections held on a non-partisan basis as part of the May municipal election.
+The governing body is comprised of a seven-member Township Council, of which the mayor and two members are elected at-large and one each is chosen from four wards, with elections held on a non-partisan basis as part of the May municipal election.
 Members are elected in even-numbered years to serve four-year terms of office on a staggered basis, with the four ward seats up for vote together and the two at-large seats and the mayoral seat up for vote two years later.

 As of 2025, the mayor of Belleville is Michael A. Melham, whose term of office ends June 30, 2026.
-Members of the Belleville Township Council are Deputy Mayor Thomas Graziano (at-large; 2026), Vincent Cozzarelli (Ward 3; 2024), Naomy De Peña (at-large; 2026), John J. Notari (Ward 4; 2024), Steven J. Rovell (Ward 2; 2024) and Marie Strumolo-Burke (Ward 1; 2024).
+Members of the Belleville Township Council are Deputy Mayor Thomas Graziano (at-large; 2026), Vincent Cozzarelli (Ward 3; 2028), Naomy De Peña (at-large; 2026), Diana Sorice Guardabasco (Ward 4; 2028), Tracy Juanita Muldrow (Ward 1; 2028) and Frank Velez III (Ward 2; 2028).

-The Township Manager is Anthony D. Iacono.
+The Township Manager is Brian Banda.

 Federal, state, and county representation

-Belleville is located in the 11th Congressional District and is part of New Jersey's 29th state legislative district.
+Belleville is located in the 11th Congressional District and is part of New Jersey's 34th state legislative district.

-Prior to the 2011 reapportionment following the 2010 Census, Belleville had been in the 28th state legislative district.